PennyLaneAI/catalyst/doc/dev/transforms.rst

 .. note::

-    If you are encoutering issues, or would like to quickly try out the dialect described in this guide, you can have a look at or cherry-pick this commit which includes all changes described
+    If you are encoutering issues, or would like to quickly try out the pass described in this guide, you can have a look at or cherry-pick this commit which includes all changes described
     above: https://github.com/PennyLaneAI/catalyst/commit/a857655b2f7afef6de19cdc1faaa226243e0bb58